 The bill amends current laws regarding the issuance of driver's licenses to noncitizens in Kansas.
 It requires the director of the division of motor vehicles to provide quarterly reports to the secretary of state, detailing the names and addresses of noncitizens who have been issued permanent and temporary driver's licenses.
-The reports must include personal information such as phone numbers, social security numbers, dates of birth, alien registration numbers, temporary license numbers, and expiration dates.
-The secretary of state is tasked with comparing these lists against voter registration rolls and, after investigation, directing county election officers to remove any noncitizen names from the voter rolls within five business days.
-Additionally, the county election officer must notify individuals removed from the voter registration rolls that they can be reinstated by providing proof of citizenship.
+This list will include personal information such as phone numbers, social security numbers, dates of birth, alien registration numbers, temporary license numbers, and expiration dates.
+The secretary of state is tasked with comparing this list against voter registration rolls and, after an investigation, directing county election officers to remove any noncitizens from the voter rolls within five business days.
+Additionally, the county election officer must notify individuals removed from the rolls that they can be reinstated by providing proof of citizenship.

 As Amended by House Committee: 8-240